Skip to main content

 Is Casa Mané good for a special occasion?

 It works for a relaxed celebratory lunch, particularly if the occasion centres on food quality over formality.
-The wood-cabin setting with views across the bay to Gibraltar gives it a sense of place, and the refrigerated counter of fresh local product is a talking point.
+The wood-cabin setting with views across the bay to Gibraltar gives it a sense of place, the refrigerated counter of fresh local product is a talking point.
 For a more formal dinner occasion with structured courses and wine pairings, a starred restaurant in the region would be a better fit.

 Can Casa Mané accommodate groups?